publictransitdata/ISMU/README.md

 # ISMU
 Information system master unit

-## How to Run the Project on Raspberry Pi Pico Using VSCode
+## How to Run the Project on Raspberry Pi Pico W Using VSCode
 ### Prerequisites
 1. **Hardware:**
     - Raspberry Pi Pico W.